mheadd/septalking/readme.md

 SEPTAlking
 =========

+Note - the SEPTAlking service was discontinued on March 15, 2013 and I'm not actively maintaining this codebase any longer.

 SEPTAlking is a telephone / SMS application that lets you find departure times for SEPTA Regional Rail trains.

 This project was developed as part of the first Apps for SEPTA civic hackathon in 2011.
 Improvements & enhancements added at the Apps for SETPTA: Reloaded! civic hackathon in 2012.